 If you want an alternative to harsh prescription medication when managing pain, poor appetite, sleeplessness, or anxiety in pets, then CBD is a safe choice.

 CBD oil is available in varying strengths from 200 mg to 1000 mg and higher, so be sure to choose the appropriate strength based on your dog’s ailment and symptoms.
-CBD products are also available in different chemical compounds, as CBD isolate contains no THC, while full-spectrum or CBD plus contains trace levels of THC.
+Cannabis products are also available in different chemical compounds.
+CBD isolate contains no THC, while full-spectrum or CBD plus contains trace levels of THC, usually <0.3% THC.
+Arthritis, cancer, and seizures are managed with higher mg and full-spectrum CBD products.

 Please feel free to share your experiences and questions about giving CBD oil to your precious fur companions.